-Israel confirms death of five hostages held by Hamas, 178 killed in Gaza as bombing resumes
+Israel confirms deaths of five hostages held by Hamas, 178 killed in Gaza as bombing resumes

 The Israeli military resumed its offensive in the besieged territory on Friday after a week-long ceasefire.

-The Israel Defense Forces on Friday said that five hostages held in Gaza by the Palestinian militant group Hamas have been killed.
+The Israel Defense Forces on Friday confirmed the deaths of five hostages held in Gaza by the Palestinian militant group Hamas.

 “In recent days, the Israel Defense Forces and Israel police notified the families of the hostages Eliyahu Margalit, Maya Goren, Ronen Engel and Arye Zalmanovitz about their deaths,” army spokesperson Daniel Hagari said.